What is "Non-League Day" in English soccer? Typically occurring in March or April, Non-League Day…

 The English Football League

 Below League One is League Two, with another 24 teams.
-2020-21 members include Port Vale, Forest Green Rovers, and Stevenage.
+2021-22 members include Bristol Rovers, Forest Green Rovers, and Stevenage.
 And just for a little perspective, Stevenage is basically a suburb of London, and their stadium has about 6,000 seats.

 By the way, England does actually have playoffs.
 In all three Football League levels, the top two teams get automatically promoted, while the next four have a playoff to determine which one goes up.
 These finals are played at Wembley Stadium in London and make for some pretty dramatic stuff.
 Imagine a one-game playoff between two AAA teams at Yankee Stadium, with the winner going to the Majors for the whole next season.